-Module and Function are atoms (encoded using ATOM_EXT, SMALL_ATOM_EXT or ATOM_CACHE_REF).
-Arity is an integer encoded using SMALL_INTEGER_EXT.
+Module and Function are atoms (encoded using ATOM_EXT [page 53], NEW_CACHE [page 56] or CACHED_ATOM [page 56]).

+Arity is an integer encoded using SMALL_INTEGER_EXT [page 52].

-1.8.24 BIT_BINARY_EXT
+1.8.23 BIT_BINARY_EXT

 1 4 1 Len 77 Len Bits Data

 This term represents a bitstring whose length in bits is not a multiple of 8 (created using the bit syntax in R12B and later).
 The Len field is an unsigned 4 byte integer (big endian).
 The Bits field is the number of bits that are used in the last byte in the data field, counting from the most significant bit towards the least significant.